Loader gif

 You can no longer deduct meals during a move.
 If you drive a moving truck across the country with the family, all those restaurant meals are non-deductible.

-If your employer reimburses you for nondeductible expenses such as meals, you may have to pay tax on the reimbursement.
+If your reimburses you for nondeductible expenses such as meals, you may have to pay tax on the reimbursement.

 Deductible moving expenses